Logging is an essential tool in every developer's arsenal. It helps

 create multiple loggers inside of your application.
 Each logger that you instantiate

-in your class is maintained as a "named entity" inside of the log4net
+in your class is maintained as a "named entity" inside of the log4net framework.

 That means that you don't need to pass around the Logger instance between